Alecerzea/OS-Install-Scripts/README.md

 I also have the plan of re-making some OSX-VMs, just for testing, I personally recommend using [ultimate-macOS-KVM](https://github.com/Coopydood/ultimate-macOS-KVM).

+If you plan on using [MacUtil from ChrisTitus]{https://github.com/ChrisTitusTech/macutil}

+launch these command from the terminal

+chmod -R u+rwx ~/Downloads/MacUtil-Universal.app

 # KVM'S Configuration
 Note too the future: use the id of your disk in case you have multiple disks in your system, I have more than 3 so I need it, using these command in the terminal "ls /dev/disk/by-id" then using "/dev/disk/by-id/HARDDRIVESERIAL" inside Virt Manager to passthrough that drive to the VM.